Address: 7721 S. Charleston Pike South Charleston, OH 45368

 Weed, Insect, and Disease Management

 Different classes of fungicides are applied to corn and soybeans at different growth stages to determine the best integrated pest management strategy and rate disease control- key information that helps growers apply fungicides only when needed to save on input costs and decrease chemical use.
+Fungicide efficacy and IPM strategies are currently being evaluated to gice pumpkin growers information they need to try and control powdery mildew, one of their biggest problems.

 Soils and the Environment